A location tour of your favorite British TV shows and films

 The attraction of Bampton: St Mary’s Church a.k.a. the entrance to the cottage hospital in Downton Abbey

 The British BBC TV show, Doctor Who, has gained a legion of devoted fans since it began in 1963.
 It follows the adventures of a time lord, who travels the universe in a time-traveling spaceship called the TARDIS.
 He typically has a trusty sidekick who helps him in his battle against the Daleks and cybermen.

 Filming locations of Doctor Who have usually been in the UK.
-However, the upcoming season (12) is being filmed in South Africa.
+However, season 12 was filmed in South Africa.